Using NixOS with Proxmox: A Declarative Approach to Homelab Configuration Link to heading

 When combined with the Nix language (imagine “JSON with functions”), you get full declarative definitions for your servers—covering everything from packages to configurations, and even systemd services.

-Building Proxmox VM Images with Nix
+Building Proxmox VM Images with Nix Link to heading

 Managing VMs gets even better.
 The nixos-generators package can convert a Nix configuration into various formats, like Proxmox .vma images.